and i Can Spell with Phonics

 - HARD Words

-i Can Spell With Phonics helps children learn phonics at the same time as learning to read and spell 150 commonly used words.
+helps children learn phonics at the same time as learning to read and spell 150 commonly used words.
 Spelling words are taught in meaningful context, but are also broken into “chunks” and sounded out when possible.

 Beginning with 2 letter words, such as go, us, and is, and onto the 3 letter consonant vowel consonant words with the short vowel sounds.
 Then moving on to common digraphs and consonant blends leveling up to double vowels words and more complex letter combinations.
 The iCanSpell app has an accessible interface with minimal background noise to promote the visual concentration on the letters and sounds.
 There are three different choices of English: American, English, and Australian, I can vouch for the American English being properly and professionally articulated.
 Not always an easy task when making apps.